 General aspects of using McMule

 In this section, we will collect a few general points of interest regarding McMule.
-In particular, we will discuss heuristics on how much statistics is necessary for different contributions in Section sec_stat.
+In particular, we will discuss heuristics on how much statistics is necessary for different contributions in Section Statistics.
 This is followed by a more in-depth discussion of the analysis strategy in Section Analysis.

 Flavour